data-8/connector-instructors/guide/workflow.md

 or otherwise.

-Students are currently able to download their notebooks off their data8.berkeley.edu accounts in multiple formats, including `.pdf`, `.py`, and `.ipynb`.
+Students are currently able to download their notebooks off their datahub.berkeley.edu accounts in multiple formats, including `.pdf`, `.py`, and `.ipynb`.
 They can download a notebook by opening it, turning Edit mode **on**, then navigating to File -> Download as -> Format of choice.